cgkv-rehoboth/stek/README.md

 ### Production

+Make sure...

-- Make sure the server's user has read/write access to the media directory
+- ... the server's user has read/write access to the media directory
+- ... you have build the staticfiles using in production mode `gulp build:prod`
+- ...that the file `src/cgkv/localsettings.py` exists that sets `DEBUG = False` and a secret db user/password
+- ...that you have run `./manage.py collectstatic`

+Everytime the staticfiles change, you have to run `collectstatic` and restart the wsgi process.